$3.5 Million Flo App Settlement Aims to Resolve Data Harvesting Class Action Claims Against Flurry [UPDATE]

 The $3.5 million settlement with Flurry does not resolve the remaining claims against Flo Health, Google and Facebook.

-Court documents state that if the class action lawsuit proceeded to trial and was successful, any potential recovery “would be limited by Flurry’s financial condition,” as the company is “a dissolved entity with a limited pool of funds.”
+Court documents state that if the claims against Flurry proceeded to trial and were successful, any potential recovery “would be limited by Flurry’s financial condition,” as the company is “a dissolved entity with a limited pool of funds.”

 According to court documents, class members can expect to receive notice of the settlement via email or mail if the deal is approved.